The Best Dalstrong Knife Review: Crazy Good Value or Cheap Crap?

 What is the Best Series of Dalstrong Knives?

 Every series of Dalstrong knives serves a purpose.
-If you want higher-end Japanese knives, you go with Shogun.
+If you want higher-end Japanese knives, you go with Shogun or Ronin.
 If you want to spend less on Japanese knives, you get Phantom.
 The Gladiator series is the best German-style knife Dalstrong makes.
-The Crusader knives are unique and just look amazing!
+The Crusader knives and Quantum 1 knives are unique and just look amazing!
 Last but not least, Dalstrong Omega knives are super-cool, but more expensive.
 These are best if you’re looking for a show-piece knife.

 The point is, all of them are the best.
 It really depends on what you’re looking for.
 The best way to determine which Dalstrong knife series is the best for you is to read through our knife reviews above.